-3. Proposals for maximum capacity thresholds for types B, C and D power-generating modules shall be subject to approval by the relevant regulatory authority or, where applicable, the Member State.
+3. Proposals for maximum capacity thresholds for types C and D power-generating modules shall be subject to approval by the relevant regulatory authority or, where applicable, the Member State.
 In forming proposals the relevant TSO shall coordinate with adjacent TSOs and DSOs and shall conduct a public consultation in accordance with Article 10.
 A proposal by the relevant TSO to change the thresholds shall not be made sooner than three years after the previous proposal.

 4. Power-generating facility owners shall assist this process and provide data as requested by the relevant TSO.

 5. If, as a result of modification of the thresholds, a power-generating module qualifies under a different type, the procedure laid down in Article 4(3) concerning existing power-generating modules shall apply before compliance with the requirements for the new type is required.

+6. The power-generating modules shall comply with the requirements on the basis of their maximum capacity according to the categories set out in paragraph 2.

+7. PGMs at higher category shall comply with all similar requirements from smaller categories, except for those specifically excluded,e.g. Type D units shall comply with all requirements from previous articles except for those stated under article 16 (1).

 Article 6

 Application to power-generating modules, pump-storage power-generating modules, combined heat and power facilities, and industrial sites